IBM/z_ansible_collections_doc/source/welcome/ztrial-intro.rst

 The IBM Z Trial is completely free.
 Once registered, you will be provided with a link to a sandbox environment where no extra installation is required.
-The link will be accessible for 3 days including weekends.

 z/OS core
 ---------